 top of page

-• Having experienced violence, abuse, or neglect
+• Enduring violence, abuse, or neglect

-• Witnessing violence in the home or community
+• Witnessing violence at home or in the community

-• Having a family member attempt or die by suicide
+• Dealing with a family member's suicide attempt or death

-I’d bet my life on it.
+I'm living proof of this and bet my life on it.

 Mandy